deep-model/Automatic_Speech_Recognition/README.md

 microphones.
 The audio is then processed to remove noise and enhance the clarity of the speech signal.

-Feature Extraction: The processed audio signal is analyzed to extract key features, such as pitch, tone, and frequency.
+<b>Feature Extraction: </b>The processed audio signal is analyzed to extract key features, such as pitch,
+tone, and frequency.
 These features are crucial for distinguishing different sounds and phonemes in the speech.

-Pattern Recognition: The extracted features are then compared against a database of known patterns (e.g., phonemes, words, and phrases).
+<b>Pattern Recognition:</b> The extracted features are then compared against a database of known
+patterns (e.g., phonemes, words, and phrases).
 The system uses these patterns to interpret the spoken words and convert them into text.

-Language Modeling: Language models help improve the accuracy of speech recognition by predicting the likelihood of certain words or phrases occurring in a given context.
+<b> Language Modeling:</b> Language models help improve the accuracy of speech recognition by
+predicting the likelihood of certain words or phrases occurring in a given context.
 These models are trained on large datasets of text and speech to understand the structure and grammar of the language.